-Sober Living Resources for Oregon
+Sober Living Resources for Sober Living Homes in Oregon

 Oregon, a state in the United States’ Pacific Northwest region, is bordered by Washington, California, Nevada, and Idaho.
 Founded in 1859 and located in the upper Northwest corner of the US, the state is home to over 4.19 million people.
 It is often jokingly said, however, that the state has more trees than people — a joke with plenty of truth to it.
 Oregon is known for its diverse landscapes and scenic views.
 Bordered by the Pacific Ocean, this beautiful state contains every kind of terrain imaginable, from lowlands, volcanos, plateaus, mountains, 361 state parks, the deepest lake in the United States, and 5 million acres of forests.